singapaul/26PairsTS/README.md

 4) Prevent info modal being accidentally closed - DONE
 3) can we remove 'time' as useState completely from Board?  -DONE
 7) set up routing - Actually have pages in the right place!
+1) Create a routes folder/hooks folder of navigate to - needs implementing